mehtabhavin10/sentiment_analysis/README.md

 # Sentiment Analysis
-> Polytical Analysis using Tweeter
+> Polytical Analysis using Tweeter API

 ## About